-The giraffe’s outline changes its form into an elephant from the different angle.
+The giraffe’s outline changes its form into an elephant from a different angle.
 In order to admire, we circled around the piece without even noticing that we were doing that.
-The French sculptor Matthieu Robert-Ortis captured the transformative influence of perspective in this inspiring artwork.
+To explain, the French sculptor Matthieu Robert-Ortis captured the transformative influence of perspective in this inspiring artwork.
 That is not the only art exhibit at this property, there are actually numerous Peranakan exhibits ranging from table wear to handcrafted furniture.

 With a modern approach, Peranakan cuisine keeps evolving in the Kebaya Dining Room.
 The Nyonya food is prepared with modern appliances such as sous-vide and with ingredients of the highest quality.
 For the four-course menu, we got to choose between organically raised pork, New Zealand lamb, Australian beef and seasonal vegetables.
 Keeping an eye on every detail made us hungry and we couldn’t wait to start eating.

 The traditional Joo Hoo Char Roll was the second appetizer.
-It was paired with an unbelievably delicious smoky sauce, which was also a little sour and spicy.
-The fried roll was filled with carrot, shiitake, pork and dried squid, all wrapped in rice paper.
+It was in pair with an unbelievably delicious smoky sauce, which was also a little sour and spicy.
+However, the fried roll was filled with carrot, shiitake, pork and dried squid, all wrapped in rice paper.
 It was perfectly seasoned and we loved having it wrapped in lettuce and then dipping it in that sauce.

 After such a tasty start, we were ready for the main course, where we had a few different sides along with the perfectly cooked rice.
-Lor Ark was a duck confit with plums and oranges: it was spiced with cinnamon, star anise, cloves, and nutmeg.
-The duck was perfectly cooked and its taste was very present in the gravy, even with all the seasonings.
+Lor Ark is a duck confit with plums and oranges.
+However, it is spiced with cinnamon, star anise, cloves, and nutmeg.
+To point out, the duck was perfectly cooked and its taste was very present in the gravy, even with all the seasonings.
 With this in mind the gravy was rich and not even close to the all times classic, duck with orange – and I mean this in a positive way.